whiteducksoftware/azure-backupsqldatabase/README.md

 ![Publish Runbook](https://github.com/whiteducksoftware/azure-backupsqldatabase/blob/master/resources/publishrunbook.png)

 ### Start the Runbook
-After you have published the runbook you can start using *Start* button:
+After you have published the runbook you can start it by clicking the *Start* button:

 ![Start Runbook](https://github.com/whiteducksoftware/azure-backupsqldatabase/blob/master/resources/startrunbook.PNG)